 It came to me recently, why Monsignor Cappo can't join this campaign for justice.
-He is being paid $ 100 000 per year by our Labour Government, as chairman of the Social Inclusion Unit, whatever social inclusion bulldust is supposed to mean.
+He is being paid $ 100 000 per year by our Labor Government, as chairman of the Social Inclusion Unit, whatever 'social inclusion' (bulldust) is supposed to mean.

 My mind boggles at the apathy, not only by these two mainstream churches, but by all churches I have informed about the case.
 Whatever happened to the compassion by those, called to be the salt of the earth?